UniversityOfHelsinkiCS/oodikone/README.md

 Run:

-`psql postgres`
+`sudo su postgres`

+`psql`ä
 After this you should be working as:

 `postgres=#`

-Then run the following commands:
+Then contact admin to get the password and run the following commands:

 ```
 CREATE USER tkt_oodi WITH PASSWORD 'insertPasswordHere';
 CREATE DATABASE tkt_oodi;
 GRANT ALL PRIVILEGES ON DATABASE tkt_oodi TO tkt_oodi;
 \q
 ```
 Now put the dump data to the tkt_oodi db: